emprax/St8-ment/README.md

 #### V2

-Again, like the transitioners, the V2 version of the states are quite a bit different.
-The State<TSelf, TContext> abstract class is still used but is setup a bit differently.
+Again, like the transitioners, the V2 version of the states are a bit different.
+The State<TSelf, TContext> abstract class is still used but with a varied setup.
 The GetSelf method is no longer needed to provide the state as the state can now be created simply by calling its constructor.
-In the V1 version the states had a more prominent role with dependencies and had to be registered in the DI.
-Next to that, the V1 state needed to provide itself to the DI construction to simply construct itself, while as with the V2 this is no longer the case.
+In the V1 version the states had a more prominent role with dependencies and had to be registered in the DI, while this role is no longer that prominent for version V2.
+Next to that, the V1 state needed to provide itself to the DI construction to simply construct itself, while as with the V2 version this is no longer the case.

 ```c#
 public class NewOrderState : State<NewOrderState, Order>